Today, I'm sharing a brilliant Slate.com interview:

 I will share a few highlights and some core themes, encouraging you to go and read the whole article (with comments and discussion welcome back here on this post).

-Here are some core themes that would be familiar to Lean thinkers or quality and patient safety professionals, as well as a few provocative statements that are worth thinking deeply about.
+Here are some core themes that would be familiar to Lean thinkers or quality and patient safety professionals, as well as a few provocative statements worth thinking deeply about.

-- It’s about systems, not individuals.
-Blaming and punishing really doesn’t help
+- It's about systems, not individuals.
+Blaming and punishing really don't help

 - We need to ask “why?” instead of just blaming